IATI/IATI-Standard-SSOT/meta-docs/index.rst

 git repositories properly etc.

-We can do this in tandem with our work on 1.04 - `<http://dev.iatistandard.org>`__ will be set up to build from the Single Source of Truth, and this will become the new website when 1.04 is released.
+We can do this in tandem with our work on 1.04 - `<http://dev.iatistandard.org>`__ has been set up to build from the Single Source of Truth, and this will become the new website when 1.04 is released.